folio-org/mod-ncip/README.md

 If something goes wrong with any of these four steps it does attempt to delete any instance, holding or item that may have been created along the way.

 In regards to placing the hold, the 'Requests' module has a 'Pickup Preference' field with options - 'hold shelf' or 'delivery'.
 The NCIP request contains 'PickupLocation'.
-I thought about a configuration that would allow the service to translate a pickup location to Pickup Preference = delivery
+I thought about a configuration that would allow the service to translate a pickup location to Pickup Preference = delivery.
 However, when Pickup Preference = delivery, a patron delivery address is required.
 I don't think there is a way for me to derive that location - so I've hardcoded pickup preference to 'hold shelf'.
+The "PickupLocation" that is included in the request is recorded in the FOLIO "Pickup Service Point" field.
+In our current NCIP implementation using OLE at Lehigh, we support three pickup locations (Linderman, Fairchild and Delivery).
+I'm guessing that will stay the same for our FOLIO implemenation.
+One of those three will be record in the FOLIO "Pickup Service Point" field.

 ##### Checkout Item
 The checkout item service is called when an item is checked out (either a temporary item being circulated to a local patron or a local item being loaned to another library).